I’ve used henna and indigo for years to color my hair because it’s a safe way to cover greys and strengthen hair at the same time.

 - Red and black hair – The recipe below is ideal for red and brown hair.
 You will achieve dark brown hair

 - Brown hair – You will achieve a rich, deeper, darker brown with this recipe

 Just to be clear, this is no such thing as brown henna.
-If you come across any packaging that’s labelled as brown henna, it’s just a mix of henna colours.
+If you come across any packaging that’s labeled as brown henna, it’s just a mix of henna colors.

 There’s nothing wrong with those but you don’t know the ratio of the mixes so you can’t be sure what shade of brown you’ll end up with.

 How Long Does Henna Hair Dye Last?